iusrepo/ius.io/docs/contributing.md

 automatic nightly updates so that new updates are applied as soon as possible.
 If you see an issue with a testing package, let us know as soon as you can; if notified soon enough we can fix the issue before the update is pushed to the stable repositories and affects more users.
-Please see our [update cycle][1] policy for more information about how long packages stay in each repository.
+Please see our [release policy][1] for more information about how long packages stay in each repository.

 <a name="spread_the_word"></a>
 ## Spread the Word